Simple Steps to Selling a House With Water in the Crawl Space

 - What a homeowner needs to disclose to potential buyers

 To gauge whether a home has a crawl space or not, check to see if the first floor is relatively flush with ground level, or if you need to go up a couple of stairs to access the front door.
-A little poking around may reveal an access hatch in the home’s exterior (keep an eye out, as it’s often covered with weather stripping), though it can also be located inside a home, even hidden in the floor of a pantry or closet.
+A little poking around may reveal an access hatch in the home’s exterior, one that’s often covered with weather stripping.
+The hatch may also be located inside a home, even hidden in the floor of a pantry or closet.

 “It’s kind of like bulletproofing the transaction,” she says.
 “They can do a full once-over on the property and tell you everything that needs to be done — you know, soup to nuts.
 And it’ll let you know if you have a major crawl space issue that needs to be remedied, how severe it is, or if you don’t have one at all — because sometimes it’s easier just to know so you’re not living in fear.”

 Not only can it be easier for sellers to make good decisions when they have a full picture, but they can also more confidently negotiate contracts and ultimately ask more for the house.
-This is especially true if there’s an inspection report with invoices showing that repairs are complete or that no repairs are necessary.
+This is especially true if there’s an inspection report with invoices showing that repairs are complete or that show no repairs are necessary.

 If you’re comfortable with getting down and dirty, and potentially meeting some creepy-crawlies, it’s possible for you to have a look inside the crawl space for yourself — provided there’s enough clearance.
 Once inside your crawl space, here are some signs to watch for that indicate water problems: